 Currently, a great deal of progress is being made in optoelectronics technology, particularly constructed for infrared wavelength region (IR).
-VIGO System, which offers IR detectors, greatly impacts the progress.
-The devices that VIGO System produces are used in scientific experiments and are often vital components in industry technologies, particularly in gas analysis systems, using the phenomenon of the optical radiation absorption.
+VIGO Photonics, which offers IR detectors, greatly impacts the progress.
+The devices that VIGO Photonics produces are used in scientific experiments and are often vital components in industry technologies, particularly in gas analysis systems, using the phenomenon of the optical radiation absorption.

 Leak detection of commonly occurring gases typically deals with flammable or explosive gas.
 For this reason, conventional (i.e., catalytic) leak detection methods are inadequate to successfully identify a leak of a specific gas type.
 There is no optimal gas transmission or resource tightness.
 As such, all gas resources or transmission lines must be observed in terms of gas leakage.

 In addition to conventional gas leak detectors, infrared and laser spectroscopy methods may be used to identify extremely flammable gases.
 The major part of the spectroscopy devices is infrared photon detectors.
 Infrared detectors can be employed in all spectroscopy gas sensing techniques.
 Using assorted spectroscopic methods means that comprehensive information on the chemical analysis of the leaking gas may be obtained.

 The spectroscopy methods are dedicated to various forms of concentration measurements.
 VIGO infrared detectors operate in the wavelength range of 2–16 μm.
 The suitable adjustment of the selected detector sensitivity to the detected gases in the appropriate wavelength range is due to a broad range of wavelengths.

 For light particles, gas spectra with divided lines of the oscillation and rotation can be detected.
 Usually, the oscillation-rotation structure of the spectra is complex in the case of complex polyatomic molecules, and due to expansion, the individual lines intersect and an uninterrupted band is seen.